chipshub/SolrNet/README.md

 #### Solr

+## New Doc 2
+This is the second commit from new doc 2.
+Now I would like to check what happens to the graphic lines

 | Package | Description | .NET Framework | .NET Standard |
 |:-------:|:-----------:|:--------------:|:-------------:|
 |[SolrNet.Core](https://www.nuget.org/packages/SolrNet.Core/) | Core library, best used with one of the DI integration packages | 4.6 | 2.0 |